This is the multi-page printable view of this section. Click here to print.

 3. Click “New Registration”:

-• Enter “Atolio” for the name.
+• Enter “Atolio Authentication” for the name.

 • Ensure “Accounts in this organizational directory only” is selected from Supported account types.